liamgines/file-search/README.md

 file-search
 ========
-A command-line file search utility for Windows.
+A file search utility for Windows.

 ![Screenshot](screenshot.png)